Static properties of two linearly coupled discrete circuits: Ground state properties of the interacting system

-In Fig.~\ref{entropy_correlation} we plot the correlation entropy of the ground state of the two-coupled trimers, as a function of $U/J_\perp$ for the same values of $J/J_\perp$ as in Figs.~\ref{eigenvalues_density_matrix} and \ref{VNentropy}.
-As we have already seen in the previous figure, when $U \ll J, J_\perp$ the system is almost condensed, but the correlation entropy presents two limiting values: $S_{\rm C}=3.12$ when $J/J_{\perp}=0$, and $S_{\rm C}=5.76$ when $J/J_\perp \neq 0$.
+In Fig.~\ref{entropy_correlation} we plot $S_{\rm C}$ of the ground state of the two-coupled trimers, as a function of $U/J_\perp$ for the same values of $J/J_\perp$ as in Figs.~\ref{eigenvalues_density_matrix} and \ref{VNentropy}.
+As we have already seen in the previous figure, when $U \ll J, J_\perp$ the system is almost condensed, but $S_{\rm C}$ presents two limiting values: $S_{\rm C}=3.12$ when $J/J_{\perp}=0$, and $S_{\rm C}=5.76$ when $J/J_\perp \neq 0$.
 The latter value is in agreement with the previous analytical expression of $S_{\rm C}$ with $N=2M=6$.
-It means that when $U/J_\perp <1$ and $J/J_\perp \neq 0$ the many-body ground state corresponds to one Bose-Einstein condensate.
+It means that when $U/J_\perp <1$ and $J/J_\perp \neq 0$ the ground state corresponds to one Bose-Einstein condensate.
 Moreover, the system remains condensed for larger values of the interaction $U/J_\perp$ as the tunneling ratio $J/J_\perp$ increases.
 Another physical situation appears in the particular case when $J/J_{\perp}=0$; the system is decoupled into three independent bosonic Josephson junctions with tunneling rate $J_\perp$ and $N/M=2$ bosons in each one.
-In this case, when the ratio $U/J_\perp < 1$, the bosons are condensed in the single-particle state of each Josephson junction.
-The entropy can be also computed analytically from the three independent condensates which yields $S_{\rm C}=3.12$ in agreement with our numerical results.
+In this case, when the ratio $U/J_\perp < 1$, the bosons are occupying the same single-particle state of each Josephson junction.
+The entropy can be also computed analytically from the three independent double wells which yields $S_{\rm C}=3.12$ in agreement with our numerical results.

-In the limit of large interactions the correlation entropy is given by $S_{\rm C} \rightarrow 0$ for all values of $J/J_\perp$; since in this situation the many-body state can be approximated by one Fock state with one particle localized in each site (Mott insulator regime).
+In the limit of large interactions $S_{\rm C}$ is given by $S_{\rm C} \rightarrow 0$ for all values of $J/J_\perp$; since in this situation the state of the system is fragmented and can be approximated by one Fock state with one particle localized in each site (Mott insulator regime).
 The largest localization with $S_{\rm C}=0$ is achieved for smaller values of the interaction $U/J_\perp$ as the tunneling ratio $J/J_\perp$ decreases.
-It is important to stress that if the number of particles is not commensurate with the total number of sites ($m \notin \mathbb{Z}$) this yields in the Mott insulator limit $S_{\rm C} \neq 0$.
-The many-body ground state is not given by only one Fock state but by a superposition of Fock states obtained by adding the extra particles that are shared with all sites~\cite{Wu2006}.
+It is important to stress that if the number of particles is not commensurate with the total number of sites this yields $S_{\rm C} \neq 0 $ in the Mott limit, since the ground state is not given by only one Fock state but by a superposition of Fock states obtained by adding the extra particles that are shared with all sites~\cite{Wu2006}.
+In the particular case of one added (subtracted) atom from a commensurate system, $S_C^+$ $(S^-_{C})$ in the large interaction (Mott) regime can be computed analytically using Eq.~(\ref{wf-MIextra}).
+For a given number of sites $M$, $S^+_{C}=S^-_{C}=\ln(1/2M)$.